programiz/python-course/04-comments.md

 * Comments make it easier for other developers to understand and use your code.
 * Comments are also used for simple debugging purposes.

+>**Note**: Comments should not be used as a substitute to explain poorly written code.
+You should always try to write clean, understandable code, and then use comments as an addition.